-1. Under the BOC the converting entity is the entity before conversion and the converted entity is the resulting entity after conversion.
-The organizational documents for the converted entity will appear in the plan of conversion.
+- 1. Under the BOC the converting entity is the entity before conversion and the converted entity is the resulting entity after conversion.
+The organizational documents for the converted entity will appear in the plan of conversion. - a.

-- a.
 Like a plan of merger, the plan of conversion can be, but is not required to be filed with the certificate of conversion.
-In lieu of filing the plan, the converted entity may include a statement in the certificate of conversion certifying: - (1) the name, organizational form and jurisdiction of formation of the converting entity; - (2) the name, organizational form and jurisdiction of formation of the converted entity;44 - (3) that the plan has been approved; - (4) that the plan is on file at the principal place of business of the converting entity and the address thereof, and that the plan will be on file from and after conversion at the principal place of business of the converted entity and the address thereof; and - (5) that a copy of the plan will be furnished by the converted entity on written request and without cost to any shareholder or comparable interest holder of the converting or converted entity. - b.
-The certificate of conversion also must contain a statement that the approval of the plan of conversion was duly authorized by all action required by the laws under which the converting entity was incorporated, formed, or organized and by its constituent/governing documents. - c.
-While the organizational documents of the converted entity are included as part of the plan of conversion and are not required to be filed independently, the statutes anticipate that separate organizational documents for any domestic entity formed by conversion (other than general partnerships) will be submitted with the certificate of conversion. - d.
-Pursuant to section 10.156 of the BOC, the secretary of state cannot accept a certificate of conversion if the required franchises taxes of the converting entity have not been paid.
-If a converting entity is a taxable entity under the franchise tax statutes and the converting entity is not in good standing for purposes of the conversion, the secretary of state must refuse to file the conversion.
+In lieu of filing the plan, the converted entity may include a statement in the certificate of conversion certifying: - (1) the name, organizational form and jurisdiction of formation of the converting entity; - (2) the name, organizational form and jurisdiction of formation of the converted entity; 48 - (3) that the plan has been approved; - (4) that the plan is on file at the principal place of business of the converting entity and the address thereof, and that the plan will be on file from and after conversion at the principal place of business of the converted entity and the address thereof; and - (5) that a copy of the plan will be furnished by the converted entity on written request and without cost to any shareholder or comparable interest holder of the converting or converted entity. - b.
+The certificate of conversion also must contain a statement that the approval of the plan of conversion was duly authorized by all action required by the laws under which the converting entity was incorporated, formed, or organized and by its constituent/governing documents.